lamps-wg/kyber-certificates/draft-ietf-lamps-kyber-certificates.md

 An ASN.1 module {{X680}} is included for reference purposes.
 Note that as per {{RFC5280}}, certificates use the Distinguished Encoding Rules;
 see {{X690}}.
-Also note that NIST defined the object identifiers for the Kyber algorithms in an ASN.1 modulle; see (TODO insert reference).
+Also note that NIST defined the object identifiers for the Kyber algorithms in an ASN.1 module; see (TODO insert reference).

 ## Applicability Statement